guanjue/VISION_mouseHem_code/README.md

 <img src="https://github.com/guanjue/vision_mouse/blob/master/example_figures/rc2pknorm.png" width="800"/>

 ##### Figure 1.
 Illustration of the signal track before and after data preprocessing pipeline.
-In this pipeline, we started with the reads count of 5'-end in each 200-bp bin and end with PKnorm normalized -log10(p-value) based on a dynamic negative binomial model.
+In this pipeline, we started with the reads count of 5'-end in each 200-bp bin and end with PKnorm normalized -log10(p-value) based on a dynamic negative binomial (NB) model.
 In the pipeline, we first counted the number of reads in each of the 200-bp bin.
 Then, we used a two rounds negative binomial model to convert the reads count to the -log10(p-value).
 For replicates p-value of the same data, we used the Fisher's method to merge them.
 In the third step, we used the PKnorm normalization to normalize both the sequencing depth and the the signal-to-noise ratio of these fisher-merged-p-values.
 In the third step, we first selected the dataset with highest Fraction of signal in peaks (FRiP score) as the reference dataset for each mark.
 These reference dataset were normalized by a modified PKnorm method (matching the mean signal of all peaks in each two datasets, instead of only matching mean signal of the common peak regions).
 Then, we used the cross mark normalized reference dataset as the reference dataset to normalize each dataset with the same mark.
 To avoid outlier effects, we limit our data by set a upper limit equals to 16 (Left) Before the data preprocessing, the signal of the peak regions are not comparable across all dataset.
 (Middle) We first convert the reads count to -log10(p-value) based on a dynamic negative binomial background model.
 (Right) After the PKnorm the signal of the peak regions and the background regions become more comparable across all datasets.